TrudAX/denistrunin-blog/src/posts/understanding-sql-blocking/index.md

 Field3 may be added as a normal or "include" index field.
 This will resolve our blocking issue in test 2.
 But when someone tries to update the same table using a different set of fields(for example Field2 and Field4) we'll get blocking again.

+Does adding an index always remove blocking?
+No. Sometimes you need to remove existing index in order solve it.
+One of the most common cases - blocking of InventSumDelta table in AX2012 - https://axology.wordpress.com/2013/12/19/locking-on-the-inventsumdelta-table-additional-tweaks/

+> Locking on the InventSumDelta table – additional tweaks  - We tried
+> changing the column sequence on the two tables to have Partition and
+> DataAreaId in the beginning, but nothing happened **until we disabled the**
+> **ItemId index too**.
+That had an instant effect and practically removed the
+> deadlock issues immediately.

 ## Summary

 Following some performance tips(even if they are given by Microsoft experts) without knowing the drawbacks can sometimes slow down your system.

-- Try to avoid any **update_recordset** and **delete_from** usage by default(especially in document posting operations - e.g. Sales-Purch orders, Journals..).
-Use it only when you are 100% sure that it will not cause blocking and you really need to reduce the operation time
+- Try to avoid any **update_recordset** and **delete_from** usage by default(especially in document posting operations - e.g. Sales-Purch orders, Journals..) if you don't get any measurable performance boost(less than 1%).
+For example, if you want to update/delete less than 1000 rows in a transaction that can last more than a minute, better to use **select forupdate**.

+  Use set based operations only when you are 100% sure that it will not cause blocking and you really need to reduce the operation time

 - If you still want to use **update_recordset**, check that all fields, used in WHERE condition, are covered by the existing indexes